ryardley/rxmsg/README.md

-# RxJS wrapper for messaging systems
+# Universal RxJS messaging wrapper

 This library makes it easy to send messages in a distributed network transparent way via various brokers but initially via RabbitMQ.